 Computer Science Engineering

-Computer Science Engineering (CSE) is the design and development of computer systems and networks using computer science and engineering principles.
+In the debate of which is better CSE or CSE with specialisation in AI, the term Computer Science Engineering (CSE) refers to the design and development of computer systems and networks using computer science and engineering principles.
 Algorithms, programming languages, computer architecture, software engineering, and other topics are covered.
 It also covers a study of computer applications in many industries such as banking, healthcare, transportation, and manufacturing.